 We all remember the joy of dressing up on Halloween– although maybe some of us had better costumes than others.
 If your getup made you the belle of the local trick-or-treating circuit, there’s good news: cosplay can bring that feeling back.
-For those not familiar with the hobby, cosplay (a delightfully intuitive contraction of costume’ and play’) is the practice of creating and wearing a costume with the goal of personifying a character from a book, comic, movie, or television show.
+For those not familiar with the hobby, cosplay (a delightfully intuitive contraction of costume’ and play’) is the practice of creating and wearing a costume with the goal of personifying a character from a book, comic, movie, video game or television show.
 Cosplay takes role-playing to a more refined level, and the costumes used are limitlessly creative and elaborate.
 Some of the most impressive and convincing cosplay outfits cannot be bought at a store.

 Best sewing machines for cosplay

 When deciding who to cosplay as, it can be quite overwhelming considering how many characters there are.
 However, these tips will make your starting point easier.